 My son is reading this book now as a 4th grader but the short chapter with extension activities would work for an 8-year-old too.
 It’s a funny running commentary on superheroes, both famous and obscure, from DC and Marvel comics.
 Corny jokes — my son’s favorite kind — and interesting factoids are peppered throughout the book too.

 You don’t even need a recent copy of this book to get boys hooked.
-The illustrations and ability to flip around the book make it a sure fire way to get boys reading.
+The illustrations and the ability to flip around the book make it a sure-fire way to get boys reading.
 Try it.
 It’s never failed me!

 Ripley’s Believe it or Not

-Interest in Guiness Book of World Records winding down?
+Interest in Guinness Book of World Records winding down?
 Now’s the time to introduce Ripley’s Believe It or Not.

 101 Most Disgusting Things on the Planet series by Anna Claybourne

 The layout and narrowness of this book series contribute to this book’s appeal, I think.
 My son always buys a book from this series at the school book fair.
 It’s another book that you can flip around and read whatever page catches your eye which also makes it a great bedtime book when you don’t have a lot of time to read.